tannerPriest/blackjack/README.md

 - Computer Dealer is built to hit if dealer hand is below 17.

 - Aces are recgonized as 11 and auto changed to 1 if it is in the players hands insterest to staying below 21.

+---
+## Next Steps

+- Adding a split function.
+Manipulating the DOM and have a place to compare and add cards to split hands.

+- Adding Double Down feature for more game play options.

+- Update and change visual effects, looks and feel of the page.